tesinormed/mediawiki-extensions-RawCSS/README.markdown

 # RawCSS

-A MediaWiki extension which allows for the transclusion of raw CSS from the RawCSS namespace into pages
+A MediaWiki extension which allows for the transclusion of raw CSS from the RawCSS or Template namespace into pages

 ## System administrator guide